abudesai/rt_reg_base_random_forest_shapley/README.md

 HPT based on Bayesian optimization is included for tuning Random Forest hyper-parameters.

 The main programming language is Python.
-Other tools include Scikit-Learn for main algorithm, Shapley for model explainability, feature-engine for preprocessing, Scikit-Optimize for HPT, Flask + Nginx + gunicorn for web service.
+Other tools include Scikit-Learn for main algorithm, Shap package for model explainability, feature-engine for preprocessing, Scikit-Optimize for HPT, Flask + Nginx + gunicorn for web service.
 The web service provides three endpoints- /ping for health check, /infer for predictions in real time and /explain to generate local explanations.